-(c) Policy 14-02 CC Sexual Abuse Prevention and Response states that in deciding whether to house a transgender or intersex inmate/resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such inmates/residents, the facility shall consider the transgender or intersex inmate/resident's own views with respect to his/her own safety and shall consider on a case-by-case basis whether such a placement would ensure the inmate/resident's health and safety.
-Consideration should also be given as to whether the placement would present management or security problems. (d) Policy 14-02 CC Sexual Abuse Prevention and Response states that in deciding whether to house a transgender or intersex inmate/resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such inmates/residents, the facility shall consider the transgender or intersex inmate/resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such inmates/residents, the facility shall consider the transgender or intersex inmate/resident's own views with respect to his/her own safety and shall consider on a case-by-case basis whether such a placement would ensure the inmate/resident's health and safety.
+(c) Policy 14-02 CC Sexual Abuse Prevention and Response states that in deciding whether to house a transgender or intersex resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such residents, the facility shall consider the transgender or intersex resident's own views with respect to his/her own safety and shall consider on a case-by-case basis whether such a placement would ensure the resident's health and safety.
 Consideration should also be given as to whether the placement would present management or security problems.

+(d) Policy 14-02 CC Sexual Abuse Prevention and Response states that in deciding whether to house a transgender or intersex resident in a male housing unit/area or a female housing unit/area, or when making other housing and programming assignments for such residents, the facility shall consider the transgender or intersex resident's own views with respect to his/her own safety and shall consider on a case-by-case basis whether such a placement would ensure the resident's health and safety.
+Consideration should also be given as to whether the placement would present management or security problems.

-(e) Policy 14-02 CC Sexual Abuse Prevention and Response states that Transgender and intersex inmates/residents shall be given the opportunity to shower separately from other inmates/residents.
+(e) Policy 14-02 CC Sexual Abuse Prevention and Response states that Transgender and intersex residents shall be given the opportunity to shower separately from other residents.